chandlerprall/warpdrive-eval/ui/docs/coldboot.md

   - `requestManager.request()` is lower-level, just executes HTTP
 - ✅ **How do builders work?** Return plain objects with `{ url, method, headers }`, pass directly to `store.request()`

+### Iteration 2 🆕
+- ✅ **How do relationships work in schemas?** Use `kind: 'resource'` for belongs-to, `kind: 'collection'` for has-many
+- ✅ **How do included resources work with relationships?** Use `?include=author,tags` in query params, WarpDrive automatically caches and links them
+- ✅ **How to access relationships in templates?** Must use `.data` property: `post.author.data.username` or `user.posts.data`
+- ✅ **Why the `.data` property?** Relationships return a `ResourceRelationship` object containing metadata AND data
+- ✅ **What happens when we fetch the same resource multiple times?** Cache deduplicates - included resources are cached just like primary resources

 ## 🤔 Questions for Future Exploration

-- How do we handle relationships in schemas?
+- How do self-referential relationships work (e.g., comment replies)?
 - When should we use `store.peekRecord()` vs `store.findRecord()`?
 - How does the cache invalidation strategy work?
+- How do we handle lazy-loading of relationships?
+- What's the performance impact of including many relationships?
-- How do included resources work with relationships?
+- How do we handle mutations (create/update/delete) with relationships?
-- What happens when we fetch the same resource multiple times?
+- ⛔ **When will collection fields (has-many) be accessible?** Currently not implemented in WarpDrive v5.8.0

 ---